unit-mesh/co-mate/README.md

 # ArchGuard CoMate

-> CoMate is an architecture governance in ArchGuard.
+>  Co-mate is an AI-powered architecture copilot, design and governance tools.

 ## Todo